brillout/wildcard-api/docs/intro.template.md

 reinforcing their position as a platform.

-If you want to enable an ecosystem of third-party applications built on top of your data, then setting up a generic API, such as with REST or GraphQL, is an obligatory step.
+If you want to enable an ecosystem of third-party applications built on top of your data, then setting up a generic API
+(such as with REST or GraphQL) is an obligatory step.

 This is not Wildcard's use case.